adammccartney/midiSequencer/README.md

 ## Todo

+30. April 2021

++ add help menu (work with h key to toggle display of available modes)
++ fix missing rvalue and prob inclusion
++ remove note offs from midi process

 29. April 2021
 + ~~set up Osc routing~~
-+ design Osc message, call is going to happen at the end of processMidiNote(), as we need to access the Note queue that is a member of that object
++ ~~design Osc message, call is going to happen at the end of processMidiNote(), as we need to access the Note queue that is a member of that object~~
-+ fire a tracer bullet and check that you haven't just built a pile of pooh
++ ~~fire a tracer bullet and check that you haven't just built a pile of pooh~~
-+ add help menu (work with h key to toggle display of available modes)

 28. April 2021
 + ~~get gui to talk to logic structure for segments (selecting harmonies)~~